gtarawneh/omega-ui/readme.md

 #### Overview

-This is a GUI front-end for the microcontroller firmware Omega (https://github.com/gtarawneh/omega).
+This is a GUI front-end for microcontroller firmware Omega (https://github.com/gtarawneh/omega).
 It can create, edit and execute motion command scripts on the controller.

 #### Screenshot